-Business personal property is the tangible personal property owned by a business or by an individual to producing income.
+Business personal property is the tangible personal property owned by a business or by an individual for the purpose of producing income.
 Other tangible personal property is exempt according to Sec.
 11.14 (a) of the Texas Property Tax Code.